-Kourosh Gohar currently runs PopPay, a division of the Pasadena-based biometrics company PopID.
+Kourosh Gohar is the Co-Founder of PopID and President of PopPay Small Business, a division of the Pasadena-based biometrics company PopID.
 PopPay allows individuals to make contactless payments at restaurants and retail stores using facial recognition.
 He is also an active investor in early stage startups.

 Prior to PopPay, he was the founder and CEO of a number of technology companies such as Pijons, a reminders platform for business professionals; Beautify, an online event platform for beauty and fitness companies; and Kuyam, an online scheduling platform for the beauty and fitness verticals.